a-toms/social-network/social-network-guide.md

 Create django project and django app

 What is a web page?
-4mins
+3mins
 What is a web app?
-4mins
+3mins
+What is Django?
+1min
+What is the Django ORM?
+2mins

+Today's aim is to create a basic social network app that will run locally, and that you could easily expand and deploy online.
+The aim is not to understand everything, but to gain an impression of the process of creating a web app, and to create a web app yourself by following my actions.

+There are many web frameworks.
+Django is particularly robust, scalable, and has excellent documentation.
+The process of creating an app with Django is similar to creating a web app with another web framework.

-Brave, Chrome, or Firefox
+Use Brave, Chrome, or Firefox
+Complete Django Girls tutorial beforehand

 TD Notes
 - Expect spelling mistakes from the participants